pansyqwq/cart253/process/idea.md

 15. In easy mode, there will be 2 hands avaliable, if the player click two cordinates within a short period of time two hands will appear on the screen reaching the coordinates ( I do have two hands right, both of my hands will try to pet the cat)

+16. The frog will be a gun weapon and the fly will be the enemy. the gun will shoot a bullet to the target when pressed (getting my idea from classic shooting games)

+17. Our gun will be stationary but the shooting angle can be rotated acccording to the coordinats of the mouse (Can we introduce something involving rotation?)

+18. The frog will be a jet and the fly will be enemy jet.
+Our jet will throw bomb at the enemy when pressed.
+The enemy jet will also shoot us with bombs, need to avoid attack from enemy as well (getting my idea from my childhood jet games)

+19. Our frog will be a charging cable and the fly will be the receptacle.
+We want to plug the cable into the receptacle.
+(They are so hard to plug in!
+I want to annoy my players as well!)

+20. There will be differnt types of cables and receptacles, the player will need to match them.
+It would not plug if the shapes are different (further challenging the player, gaining my idea from real life)